PalMuc/HaploTC/insilicotest_PHYLUCE.md

 Settings used for the programs and python script used for the MSDA in-silico test following the online tutorial (I) of PHYLUCE: https://phyluce.readthedocs.io/en/latest/tutorials/tutorial-1.html#tutorial-i-uce-phylogenomics (Faircloth, 2012; Faircloth et al., 2016)

 Transcriptome data used for the *in-silico* test can be found back in the folder 'data_insilico_test'.
+Data used for the *in-vitro* test can be found back in the folder 'data_invitro_test'

+For simplicity, we give an overview of the steps taken for the *in-silico* test.
+However, the same approach was used for the *in-vitro* test.

 ## Tutorial I: UCE Phylogenomics